mcharouk/aws/AdvancedArchitectingOnAWS/Module_10/LakeFormation/README_DEMO.md

 ```

 * Show that tables are not displayed
-* Try to execute some query
+* Try to execute some query (should fail)

 ```
 select * from "training-data".cities LIMIT 5;
 ```

+# Grant Business Analyst for access

 * with admin, add a grant to allow business analyst to query the table.
   * Choose businessAnalystRole as Role to grant